FanMaker/Turducken/README.md

 # FanMaker Swift SDK for iOS App Development

-## :warning: WARNING, BREAKING CHANGES IN 2.0 :warning:
+## :warning: BREAKING CHANGES IN 2.0 :warning:
 Version 2.0 of the FanMakerSDK has changed from static to instanced based initializtion.
 This means that you will need to modify your implementation to avoid service interruptions in this version.
+Previous versions of the SDK are no longer available for instalation.
+Support for SDK versions 1.x will be depreciated on December 20th, 2024, afterwords non version 2.0 + will cease to function.

+The benefits of SDK 2.0 are [described in detail on our blog](https://blog.fanmaker.com/sdk-2-0-background-check-ins-app-rewards-and-support-for-multiple-programs/).

-## Upgrading from < 2.0
+## Upgrading to 2.0 from 1.x

 ### Step 1:
 Previously the FanMaker SDK was initialized like this: